-A Pest of a God.He would nick his brother's fish off their lines with his own hook and they wouldn’t take him fishing any more.
-Mum (Queen Taranga) was not pleased and sent him off to his dad MAKEA, King of the Underworld.
+He had an irritating habit of plucking his brothers’ fish off their lines with his own hook.
+It got to the point that they wouldn’t take him fishing any more.
+Mom (Queen Taranga) was not pleased and sent him off to his dad MAKEA, King of the Underworld.

 She had so many children by now she couldn’t quite remember which one he was and couldn’t remember his name so called him MAUI.
 We have no idea what this means, probably something like ‘Oi Yu’ or ‘Thingy’.

-His dad seemed quite pleased to see him however, and gave him a magic fishhook called Manai-Ka-Lani which meant he would be able to catch his own fish.
+His pop seemed quite pleased to see him however, and gave him a magic fishhook called Manai-Ka-Lani which meant he would be able to catch his own fish.
 He tried to go fishing with his brothers again but they threw him out of the canoe.
 He kept pestering, and one day they relented and he had some big catches, but when he pulled them up they became islands.
 He also showed off and hooked the sun to make it move more slowly.

 After this of course he became an unbearable smart-ass, discovered playing with fire and showing off at every opportunity in the best trickster tradition.